umass-cs-497/api_documentation_generator/files/source/apiV1.md

 ## User Specific [/user/{user_id}]
-API for a specific user.
 These api calls will only be used by the specified user so giving an "id" param may be pointless...

 + Parameters
-    + user_id (string) : ID of the specific user
+    + user_id (string) : ID of the specified user

 ### Get User [GET]